devonnuri/linear-harmony/linear_ko.typ

 Evans uses three outlines over this passage with rapid harmonic rhythm. 제2윤곽 over the ii - V7; 제3윤곽 over the iii - V7/ii; and anticipating the G minor by three eighth notes, 제3윤곽 over ii - V7 /vi - vi.

-181. Bill Evans:
+181. 빌 에반스
 #align(center)[#image("figures/fig_231.jpg", width: 69%)]

 제2윤곽 usually begins on the root of the ii chord and spells the arpeggio to the seventh: 1-3-5-7.
-These two examples demonstrate the “’Round Midnight” outline starting on the third, instead of the root, and arpeggiating 3-5-7-9.
+These two examples demonstrate the “'Round Midnight” outline starting on the third, instead of the root, and arpeggiating 3-5-7-9.

 182. 클리포드 브라운
 #align(center)[#image("figures/fig_232.jpg", width: 44%)]

-183. Bill Evans:
+183. 빌 에반스
 #align(center)[#image("figures/fig_233.jpg", width: 44%)]

 == 제2윤곽 with a Change of Direction

-There are several occurrences of the “’Round Midnight” outline with the direction changed.
+There are several occurrences of the “'Round Midnight” outline with the direction changed.
 Instead of ascending the arpeggio of the ii chord, the arpeggio is turned upside down and descends in some way.

 Rollins changes the direction, adds a C.E.S.H. and delays the resolution of the V7 chord in this example from the melody to an often played blues head.